bustle/mobiledoc-dom-renderer/README.md

 #### markupElementRenderer

-Use this renderer option to customize what inline tags are used when renderin a section's content.
+Use this renderer option to customize what inline tags are used when rendering a section's content.

 ```